TEAMMATES/teammates/README.md

 [Version History](https://github.com/TEAMMATES/teammates/milestones?direction=desc&sort=due_date&state=closed) |
 [Project Stats](https://www.openhub.net/p/teammatesonline)

-## Interested to join TEAMMATES developer team?
+## How to join TEAMMATES developer team?

 We welcome contributions from developers, especially students.
 Here are some resources:
 * [**Contributor Orientation Guide**](docs/CONTRIBUTING.md): This document describes what you need to know/do to become a contributor.
 * [**Project ideas page**](https://github.com/TEAMMATES/teammates/wiki): These are for those who would like to do a relatively bigger projects with TEAMMATES (e.g. summer internships).

+## Who can join?

+A student or a developer with or without experiance are invited to join our team.
+Kindly read our Contributor Orientation guide that describes how to become a contributor.

 ## Acknowledgements